Baton Rouge bus boycott: Legacy

 As historians and scholars have researched the U.S. civil rights movement, the 1953 bus boycott in Baton Rouge has grown in stature.
 Aldon Morris called it "the starting point", "the first major battle of the modern civil rights movement", and "the first evidence that the system of racial segregation could be challenged by mass action."

 In June 2003, the boycott's 50th anniversary was honored in Baton Rouge with three days of events organized by a 30-year old white resident, Marc Sternberg.
 He was raised in Louisiana's capital city and yet he learned only by accident about the boycott while reading an account of its more celebrated counterpart in Montgomery.
 He was quoted as saying, "Before Dr. King had a dream, before Rosa kept her seat, and before Montgomery took a stand, Baton Rouge played its part."

 In 2004, Louisiana Public Broadcasting aired a documentary film entitled Signpost to Freedom: The 1953 Baton Rouge Bus Boycott that sought, in its words, "to bring this remarkable, untold story to millions of Americans."

 In November 2015, the Toni Morrison Society's "Bench by the Road" project selected Baton Rouge as a site to memorialize.
 The project places benches at locations with historical significance for people of African ancestry.
-The bench commemorating the Baton Rouge bus boycott was unveiled on February 6, 2016 at the McKinley High School Alumni Center.
+The bench commemorating the Baton Rouge bus boycott was unveiled on February 6, 2016, at the McKinley High School Alumni Center.

-At the time of her death in 2021, Martha White was recognized as an unsung heroine of the civil rights movement who, like Rosa Parks would do two and a half years later in Montgomery, defied segregation on city buses.
+At the time of her death in 2021, Martha White was recognized as an unsung heroine of the civil rights movement who, like Claudette Colvin and Rosa Parks would do in 1955 in Montgomery, defied segregation on city buses.